deepsig/libsigmf/README.md

-Other v1.0 changes include: updating to the latest SigMF metadata fields in the included schemas (including redefining all scalar fields as optional via `=null;`), updating to flatbuffers v2.0.0 syntax, using `shared_ptr` for generated headers instead of `unique_ptr`, cmake updates, updates to examples to ensure optional fields are working correctly, update to require c++17 for `std::optional`.
+Other v1.0 changes include: updating to the latest SigMF metadata fields in the included schemas (including redefining all scalar fields as optional via `=null;`), updating to flatbuffers v2.0.0 syntax, using `shared_ptr` for generated headers instead of `unique_ptr`, cmake updates, updates to examples to ensure optional fields are working correctly, update to require c++17 for `std::optional`, and namespacing the entire library and associated schema files within the `sigmf::` c++ namespace.

-To update existing code from flatbuffers v0.1 and earlier to v1.0, accessing a field like this:
+To update existing code from libsigmf v0.x to v1.x, some changes are required.
+Accessing a field like this:

 ```c++
 annotation_sample_start = annotation.sample_start;
 ```

-is no longer valid as the `annotation.sample_start` field is not a `uint64_t`, its a `std::optional` and must now be checked to see if it has been set, then accessed via a legal means such as:
+is no longer valid as the `annotation.sample_start` field is not a `uint64_t`, its a `std::optional` and must now be checked to see if it has been set, then accessed in a legal way, such as:

 ```c++
 if (annotation.sample_start.has_value()) {